mindsdb/mindsdb/docs/mindsdb-docs/docs/index.md

 1 row in set (0.31 sec)
 ```

-??? attention "Predictor Status Must be 'complete' Before Making a Prediction"
+!!! attention "Predictor Status Must be 'complete' Before Making a Prediction"
-      Make sure the status for the predictor is 'complete' before moving on to the next step.

 ---

-## 5. Making a Prediction via [`#!sql SELECT`](/sql/api/select/)
+## 7. Making a Prediction via [`#!sql SELECT`](/sql/api/select/)

 The [`SELECT`](/sql/api/select/) syntax will allow you to make a prediction based on features.
-Make your first prediction by copy and pasting this command into your SQL client:
+Make your first prediction by copying and pasting this command into your SQL client:

 ```sql
 SELECT rental_price